Jeremy Pena Preview, Player Props: Astros vs. Rangers

 Jeremy Pena At The Plate

-- He has scored in 40.8% of his games this year, with two or more runs scored in 11.2%.
+- He has scored a run in 52 games this season, with multiple runs 14 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.